IBM/vpc-go-sdk/README.md

 ![GitHub go.mod Go version](https://img.shields.io/github/go-mod/go-version/IBM/vpc-go-sdk)
 [![semantic-release](https://img.shields.io/badge/%20%20%F0%9F%93%A6%F0%9F%9A%80-semantic--release-e10079.svg)](https://github.com/semantic-release/semantic-release)

-# IBM Cloud VPC Go SDK Version 0.6.0
+# IBM Cloud VPC Go SDK Version 0.7.0
 Go client library to interact with the various [IBM Cloud VPC Services APIs](https://cloud.ibm.com/apidocs?category=vpc).

-**Note** Given the current version of all VPC SDK across supported languages and the current VPC API specification, we have decided to retract the vpc-go-sdk version 1.x.
-Version v0.6.0 will have the exact same features as the current v1.0.1.
-Please consider using v0.6.0 from now on.
+**Note:** Given the current version of all VPC SDKs across supported languages and the current VPC API specification, we retracted the vpc-go-sdk version 1.x to version v0.6.0, which had the same features as v1.0.1.
-Please refrain from using commands like `go get -u ..` and `go get ..@latest` as you will not get the latest release.
+Consider using v0.7.0 from now on.
+Refrain from using commands like `go get -u ..` and `go get ..@latest` as you will not get the latest release.

-**Note** As IBM continues to invest and innovate on the IBM Cloud Virtual Private Cloud (gen 2 compute) infrastructure, we're focusing on delivering maximum value in a single VPC Infrastructure platform.
-To support this effort, generation 1 compute infrastructure is being deprecated.
-The end of service date is 26 February 2021.
+**Note:** As IBM continues to invest and innovate on the IBM Cloud Virtual Private Cloud (gen 2 compute) infrastructure, we're focusing on delivering maximum value in a single VPC Infrastructure platform.
+To support this effort, generation 1 compute infrastructure has been deprecated.
+The end of service date was 26 February 2021.
 For more information, see the [Start your migration](https://www.ibm.com/cloud/blog/announcements/start-your-vpc-gen1-to-vpc-gen2-migration) blog.

 This SDK uses [Semantic Versioning](https://semver.org), and as such there may be backward-incompatible changes for any new `0.y.z` version.
 ## Table of Contents